Polly Cohen Johnsen: Career

 Johnsen began her career working at Warner Bros. in the physical production department while in graduate school.
 She then became a story editor for producers Stacey Sher and Michael Shamberg at Jersey Films, where she worked on such projects as Gattaca.
 During her tenure at Jersey Films she teamed up with producer Roy Lee and Glen Gregory of Propaganda Films to create an online tracking board, where script readers could discuss the scripts they read.
 Online tracking boards have since become a useful tool throughout the film industry.

 Johnsen re-joined Warner Bros. in 1997 as a creative executive and worked on such films as Three Kings, The Perfect Storm and Analyze This.

 She was promoted to production executive in 1998 and then to vice president, production in 1999.
 In 2003 she was named senior vice president, production and in 2006, executive vice president, production.
 As an executive, she was noted for recommending the first Harry Potter book for a potential film series, which became one of the studio's most successful franchises of all time.
 As a senior executive, she oversaw the Harry Potter films, Blood Diamond, I Am Legend, the Scooby-Doo series, and Superman Returns, among others.

 Again in 2006, Johnsen was tapped by former Warner Bros. studio head Jeff Robinov to take over as president of production at Warner Independent Pictures.
 Among the films she oversaw at the arthouse division were The Painted Veil and Slumdog Millionaire.
 In 2008, The Hollywood Reporter recognized her on their Power 100 list, as one of the most influential women in Hollywood, and Glamour featured her in their editorial, "Success Secrets from the Women who Run Hollywood."

 Once Warner Independent Pictures closed in 2008, Johnsen agreed to a first-look producing deal with Warner Bros. under her banner, Polymorphic Pictures.
 She has since produced Cats & Dogs: The Revenge of Kitty Galore and Wrath of the Titans for the studio.
 She also produced Ceremony, written and directed by Max Winkler and starred Uma Thurman and Jake Johnson.

 In 2013, Johnsen launched mytruestory.com, a website in which writers could share their true stories and Hollywood producers could read them in consideration for potential projects.

-Johnsen recently served as a panelist at the Shanghai Film Festival and also sits on the USC School of Cinematic Arts Alumni Board.
+Johnsen recently served as a panelist at the and also sits on the USC School of Cinematic Arts Alumni Board.